 Over the next a few seconds all the positions on AUDUSD will be reopened at prices that take into account Swap and Bid quotes will stabilize.

 However, if the client has a low Margin Level, it is possible, that orders will be automatically closed according to the Stop Out procedure.
 If the price gap occurs, all the orders will be closed at the next available price after Gap.
 As a result, the client’s balance might become negative, then it will be adjusted up to zero.

 A trader opened the order Buy AUDUSD with volume 31.10 Lots at 23:59 server time.
 In a few seconds after Swap is charged he closed the order.
 In spite of the fact, that the order was closed with the loss of -528.70 USD and trader paid the commission of -154.18 USD to the broker, credited Swap covered losses and resulted in a net gain of + 110.17 USD.

 At the same time, in case of low liquidity in the market and low Margin level (when the volume of opened order was too large), trader might make not a profit, but loss, and lose a significant part or all of the deposit.

 A trader opened order Buy with the volume of 25.40 Lots, the balance of his account was 5026 USD, Used Margin was 4951 USD.
-After abrupt movement the order was closed according to Stop Out procedure.
-The client made loss -11734.80 USD and paid broker’s commission -123.78 USD.
+After the abrupt movement, the order was closed according to Stop Out procedure.
+The client made a loss -11734.80 USD and paid the broker’s commission -123.78 USD.
 There was no enough money on balance to cover the loss; therefore, the balance was adjusted at the broker’s expense.